Winchcombe, Gloucestershire, St Peter's Church

 Set into the north wall of the chancel, overlooking the altar is a beautifully painted Jacobean memorial to Sir Thomas Williams of Corndean.
 As is common in Jacobean memorials, Sir Thomas is shown kneeling at his prayer desk, with space on the left of the memorial for his wife - but she's not there.
 Lady Williams remarried, and in her will expressed the wish to be buried with her second husband.
 So Sir William kneels, a lonely figure, sharing his memorial with only an empty space.
 But it is a beautiful memorial nonetheless!

-Almost facing the Williams memorial is a beautifully carved 14th century triple sedilia, bearing the arms of Sudeley, Winchcombe abbey, and Gloucester Abbey.
-There is a 13th century piscina and aumbry (storage cupboard).
+Almost facing the Williams memorial is a beautifully carved 14th-century triple sedilia, bearing the arms of Sudeley, Winchcombe Abbey, and Gloucester Abbey.
+There are a 13th-century piscina and aumbry (storage cupboard).

-Flanking the west entrance to the tower, set beneath later stone arches, are a pair of Saxon cofffins.
+Flanking the west entrance to the tower, set beneath later stone arches, is a pair of Saxon coffins.
 These were unearthed during excavations on the site of Winchcombe Abbey in 1815 and are thought to have contained the bodies of King Kenelm of Mercia (796-821) and his son, the boy-saint, St Kenelm.

 The Winchcombe Imp

-Once you have found the Imp, look back up the centrai nave passage and you will see a lovely 18th century candelabrum.
+Once you have found the Imp, look back up the central nave passage and you will see a lovely 18th-century candelabrum.
 Dating to 1735, it was a gift to St Peter's of a churchwarden, John Merryman.

 St Peter's church is wonderful Perpendicular building, full of historic interest inside and out.
 It is well worth combining a trip to Sudeley Castle with a stop in the church and a stroll about the town of Winchcombe itself.